minanew12/zksync-era/README.md

 | Where can I find protocol specs?                        | [specs](docs/specs/README.md)                  |
 | Where can I find developer docs?                        | [docs](https://era.zksync.io/docs/)            |

-## License

-zkSync Era is distributed under the terms of either

 at your option.

 ## Official Links